 The good news is, with regular testing, and/or a whole house water filter, you can rest easy that your water is fresh and healthy.

-If water is supplied to your home by the city, it means that the city collected the water, put it through a purification process, and then delivers it to your home via pipes.
+If water is supplied to your home by the city, it means that the city collects the water, puts it through a purification process, and then delivers it to your home via pipes.
 Like well water, there are some pros and cons